 This is also known as Router-to-Router VPN.
 It is commonly used in large companies.

 It is ideal when there are several devices that need to be protected, as it can protect every device connected to the router.
 Companies that have offices at different locations can use a Site-to-Site VPN to connect the network of one office to the network of offices located at a different place.

 When several offices of the same company are connected using a Site-to-Site VPN, it is called, Intranet Based VPN.
 Conversely, when companies use a Site-to-Site VPN to connect to the office of another company, it is known as Extranet Based VPN.

 Site-to-Site VPN creates a kind of invisible bridge between offices situated at different locations and connects them through the internet and, at the same time, enables secure and private communication among various networks.

 Standalone VPN is commonly used by homes and small businesses.
 It makes use of an application that creates an encrypted connection to the private network, which can then be utilized to connect to the larger internet.

 4. Browser Extensions VPN

-Some VPNs function as browser extensions or add-on.
-This can be described as ad-on to the browsers such as Google Chrome or Firefox.
+Some VPNs function as browser extensions or add-ons.
+This can be described as an add-on to the browsers such as Google Chrome or Firefox.
 Opera App comes with an in-built VPN.
 But the shortfall of this is that data can only be protected when one is using that particular browser.
 This means that other Apps will not be protected.

 How VPN Works